plaid/account-funding-tutorial/README.md

 ### Checkpoint 2: Retrieve identity and initial balance information associated with the account

-In **server/routes/items.js**, we'll add functionality to retrieve identity and balance information associated with an account.
+To verify identity later, we'll need the identity information associated with the linked bank account.
+We'll also need to establish an initial balance for the account so that we can use it later when a user initiates a transfer in the app.

+Navigate to **server/routes/items.js**.
 On line 172, add the following:

 ```js
 if (isIdentity) {